ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/indexing_file_content.md

 !!! caution

-    Make sure [Apache Tika Bundle](https://packagist.org/packages/jolicode/apache-tika-bundle) is installed and its bundle is enabled in the kernel.
+    Make sure [Apache Tika Bundle](https://packagist.org/packages/jolicode/apache-tika-bundle) is installed and is enabled in the kernel.

     Apache Tika log file (`/tmp/tika-error.log`) is hardcoded.
-Make sure the file is writable both by the command-line user who executes the indexer and the Apache user, because the indexer is triggered after a file is modified modification in the backend.
+Make sure the file is writable both by the command-line user who executes the indexer and the Apache user, because the indexer is triggered after a file is modified in the backend.

     If this file is not writable, the indexer does not index file contents.